Botanical Research Institute of Texas: Publications

 The staff at BRIT publish new discoveries in plant science the professional literature and also in forms more accessible to the general public.
 In 1999, BRIT published Shinners & Mahler's Illustrated Flora of North Central Texas, written in collaboration with the Biology Department and Center for Environmental Studies at Austin College in both printed and on-line format.

 BRIT also publishes two scientific periodicals: the peer-reviewed Journal of the Botanical Research Institute of Texas (formerly called SIDA, Contributions to Botany) and Botanical Miscellany, an occasional series of monographs in which each edition is devoted entirely to a comprehensive study of one topic.
 In addition there is a newsletter, IRIDOS, which is distributed to Friends of BRIT.

 The institute has established several annual awards.
 Since 1993 the institute has presented an International Award of Excellence in Conservation annually to an individual or organization that exemplifies ideals expressed in BRIT's mission.
 Awardees have included Sylvia Earle (2018), Thomas E. Lovejoy (2014), Lady Bird Johnson, Robert K. Watson, Ted Turner, John Cain Carter and Peter Hamilton Raven.
 In 2001 the Wendy Owsley Garrett Science Teacher Award was introduced and in 2010 the International Award of Excellence in Sustainable Winegrowing.

 Education

 BRIT's plant collections and educational programs are open to the public.
 BRIT's education programs about plants include lectures, workshops and classes at levels suitable for adults, families, schoolchildren and professional development for teachers.
 The programs are provided in collaboration with a large number of external organisations to deliver these programs.
 The teacher learning center is endowed by The Rainwater Charitable Foundation.
 There is a Distinguished Lecturer series about current plant-related topics as a public service to the community.
 The T.M.
 Barkley Plant Science and Ecology Seminar, in collaboration with Christian University, provides a forum for faculty and university students to present current research.

+Volunteers

+BRIT also engages volunteers to support research initiatives, contribute to development workshops, assist with special events, and participate in youth education programs.
+Volunteers help prepare botanical specimens and documentation, offer support in the botanical library, welcome visitors, and serve as tour docents.